 Creating fresh new content is obviously one of the most important steps not just for your SEO improvement but for the maintenance and sustainability of your website.

 Updating your content is something you should do often and well.
-It’s a must for reminding the user and the engines about yourself, keeping the reader interested and involved, etc.
+It’s a must for reminding the user and the engines about yourself, keeping the reader interested and involved, etc. Here’s why having new content on your website is crucial:

 The optimal frequency of updating website content varies from website to website, from topic to topic.
 Lots of sources favor daily content updates, however, before you commit to such frequent blogging make sure you have the resources and the niche for it.

+So, how often should you blog for SEO?
 The general tip is updating your content approximately once a week.
 Here you can read about why blogging on a daily basis might harm your SEO rather than do it good.

 Your website SEO strategy isn’t limited to the tactics you use on your website.
 It includes your social media promotion, inbound link marketing for organic traffic building, etc. Each of those should also be revised from time to time in order for your website to rank higher.